Kairotic/mistakes/dyadic.md

 {- Def 3.
 A number is a part of a number, the less of the greater, when it measures the greater -}

-This definition is a little more complex, and made awkward by a single unit not being a number.
+Definition 3 is a little more complex, and made awkward by a single unit not being a number.

 ~~~~{.haskell .colourtex}